 - .1 Low energy 300 V control cable: stranded annealed copper conductors sized as indicated.
-All cables shall be FT-4 rated and meet manufacturers requirements for the intended purpose.
-Cables shall be shielded as required.
-Cables for fire alarm systems shall be rated FA or FAS and meet the requirements of the fire alarm system manufacturer. - .2 600 V type: as above but with 600V insulation where required.
+All cables shall be FT-6 rated and meet manufacturers requirements for the intended purpose.
+Cables shall be shielded as required. - .2 600 V type: as above but with 600V insulation where required.